jennyhedley/digital-writing-2025/resources-twine.md

 1. In the top menu of Twine click "Story" to reveal the menu options for your story
 2. Select "Stylesheet"
-3. Add styles for the story, links and change the font
+3. Add styles for the story including font and background colour, style images and links, and add padding to address the issue of always having to scroll down to read the text

-Example styles:
+Paste this code into the Stylesheet to start with:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Homemade+Apple&display=swap');